Osama bin Laden's son Hamza is dead: White House

 “The loss of Hamza bin Ladin not only deprives al-Qa’ida of important leadership skills and the symbolic connection to his father, but undermines important operational activities of the group,” the statement said.

+A U.S. official told Reuters Hamza had been killed months ago near the border between Afghanistan and Pakistan.
+Trump was briefed at the time on the operation.

+The U.S. government assessed that Hamza, believed to be about 30 years old, had succeeded his father as the head of what remains of Al Qaeda, the official said.

-Hamza, believed to be about 30 years old, was at his father’s side in Afghanistan before the Sept.
+Hamza was at his father’s side in Afghanistan before the Sept.
 11, 2001, attacks on the United States.
 He also spent time with his father in Pakistan after the U.S.-led invasion of Afghanistan pushed much of al Qaeda’s senior leadership there, according to the Brookings Institution.

 The U.S. State Department designated Hamza a global terrorist in 2017 after he called for acts of terrorism in Western capitals and threatened to take revenge against the United States for killing his father.